 It’s been over four months since I last shared my thoughts and progress with my gray hair transition, so I thought I would give you another update today.
 As I revealed in my “Best of Full Life Reflections 2018” wrap-up, gray hair transition posts are the most popular on the site, so there is clearly a lot of interest in this topic.
-If you’re a new reader and want to check out all of my gray hair-related essays, you can find them all here.
+If you’re a new reader and want to check out my gray hair-related essays, you can find them all here.

 Some Background Information

 Those who have been following along for a while may remember that I first started to transition to my natural salt-and-pepper hair back in 2016, shortly before I turned 50.
-I had grown weary of having to touch up my roots every four weeks and had become increasingly unhappy with how my color looked.
+I had grown weary of having to touch up my roots every four weeks and had also become increasingly unhappy with how my color looked.
 At that time, my hair was very dry and damaged and my color often skewed too warm-toned and wasn’t uniform enough from roots to ends.
 Gray hair can be stubborn to color and because I’ve always had wiry and porous hair, my hair was even more unpredictable in its reaction to hair dye.
 So as I neared my milestone birthday, I decided to embrace my natural shade, no matter how gray it might be.

 What I didn’t realize when I made that landmark decision was how difficult the process would be for me emotionally.
 It was easy in the beginning because I could easily hide my gray roots using an effective cover-up powder (which I recommend for extending the time between dye jobs or in the early days of transitioning to gray).
 Such products are designed to be used for just a few weeks, but I managed to cover up my roots for close to six months!
 It didn’t look so great towards the end, but I mitigated that effect by wearing headbands, hats, and scarves.

 Where Things Went Awry and Why I’m Writing this Post